Kansas Transportation History

 Pony Express

 Still, the mail service was too slow, and in 1860, Russell, Majors & Waddell instituted the Pony Express.
-On April 3, 1860, riders galloped simultaneously out of Sacramento, California, and St. Joseph, Missouri, on stints of 75 to 100 miles each, changing mounts every 1-15 miles to assure maximum speed.
+On April 3, 1860, riders galloped simultaneously out of Sacramento, California, and St. Joseph, Missouri, on stints of 75 to 100 miles each, changing mounts every 1-15 miles to ensure maximum speed.
 Covering a distance of about 2000 miles, the mail went through in as little as ten days.
 The Pony Express required 190 stations, nearly 500 horses, and 80 riders.
-The stations averaged about ten miles apart; at each station, a fresh horse was waiting.
+The stations averaged about ten miles apart; a fresh horse was waiting at each station.
 However, this operation was short-lived as the overland telegraph was completed in October 1861, making it unnecessary.

 Along with the major trails through the state, several others would be established for various purposes.
 The Leavenworth & Pike’s Peak Express and the Smoky Hill Trail extended westward from Fort Leavenworth to Denver, Colorado.
 The former, stretching nearly 700 miles, was an important stage route utilized by miners rushing to the Colorado gold discoveries.
 The latter road, which was shorter, served more as a general wagon artery and touched several small but vibrant towns, including Abilene, Salina, and Ellsworth.